Kids for Nature (PAL Outdoor Education)

 Targeted at the P1 and P2 levels, the Kids for Nature programme aims to:

-• Equip children with relevant skills and knowledge to enable them to be safe and comfortable in the
+- Equip children with relevant skills and knowledge to enable them to be safe and comfortable in the outdoors

-• Shape a child’s character and attitudes through experiential learning in their immediate outdoor
+- Shape children’s character and attitude through experiential learning in their immediate outdoor environment

 Kids for Nature places strong emphasis on helping children develop Social Emotional Learning (SEL) competencies.
-The activities are crafted to include both group and individual tasks, so as to give each child ample opportunities to develop self awareness, social awareness, self management, relationship management and responsible decision making skills.
+The activities are crafted to include both group and individual tasks, presenting each child with many opportunities to develop self-awareness, social awareness, self-management, relationship management and responsible decision-making skills.

 How is the programme structured?

-Both the P1 & P2 modules consist of eight lessons each.
-The duration of each lesson is two hours.
-The first seven lessons consist of outdoor activities conducted within your own school compound, such as exploring your school’s garden.
-The final lesson will be an excursion to a park.
-For the P1s, we recommend for the final activity to be a picnic in a park near your school.
-For the P2s, we recommend for them to go on a guided walk, at either Jacob Ballas Children’s Garden or HortPark.
+Both the P1 & P2 modules consist of eight two-hour lessons.
+The first seven lessons consist of outdoor activities conducted within your school compound such as exploring your school’s garden.
+The final lesson is a park excursion.
+For the P1s, we recommend the final activity to be a picnic in a park near your school.
+For the P2s, we recommend that they go on a guided walk at either Jacob Ballas Children’s Garden or HortPark.

-Kids for Nature is designed such that the P2 module is a comprehensive follow-up to the P1 module.
-While it is possible to take up either the P1 or P2 programme on its own, we encourage taking up the programme in its entirety, so that your students will be able to benefit from a more comprehensive range of outdoor skills.
+The P2 module is designed as a comprehensive follow-up to the P1 module.
+While it is possible to take up either the P1 or P2 programme individually, we encourage the adoption of the programme in its entirety.
+This allows your students to benefit from a more extensive range of outdoor skills.

 How is the programme conducted?

-Kids for Nature is tailored to be conducted by your school teachers.
-In order to equip them with the skills and knowledge to do so, NParks will conduct a one-day teachers’ training workshop at your school.
-During this workshop, teachers will learn how to conduct the activities covered in the Kids for Nature programme by taking part in them.
+Kids for Nature is tailored for your school teachers to conduct.
+In order to equip your teachers with the relevant skills and knowledge, we will conduct a one-day teachers’ training workshop at your school.
+During this workshop, teachers will learn how to conduct the activities covered in the Kids for Nature programme by taking part in the activities for themselves.

 Your school will also be provided with the soft copies of the P1 and P2 Kids for Nature programme guidebooks, which contain detailed lesson plans, worksheets and other relevant resources.

-In summary, schools that take up Kids for Nature will be provided with:
+In summary, your school will be provided with:

 • a one-day teachers’ training workshop